xyyuhans/about/index.md

 Huazhong University of Science and Technology
 ```

-- Learn some knowledge of solid state storage, cloud computing, and virtualization
 - Complete a project about Docker container migration based on CRIU (Checkpoint/Restore In Userspace)

 <!-- ### Footer